-A. Weekly Communication from the School
+A. Written Communication from the School

 Each Wednesday, a weekly newsletter will be sent home via email.
-Last minute updates and announcements are also communicated to parents via email.
+Updates and announcements are also communicated to parents via email.
 Some types of communication from the school, such as permission slips, may require a parent's signature and must be returned to the school.